2KAbhishek/co-author.nvim/README.md

 Before you begin, ensure you have met the following requirements:

 - You have installed the latest version of `neovim`

-These two plugins are optional but highly recommended for a smoother user experience.

 - [snacks.nvim picker](https://github.com/folke/snacks.nvim/blob/main/docs/picker.md) — for prettier select UI

 ## Installing co-author.nvim